AhmedMerghani/CrowdCoin/README.md

 ## 🙏 Acknowledgments

+- `Ethereum` for decentralized infrastructure.
-Ethereum for decentralized infrastructure `Material-UI` for UI components
+- `Material-UI` for UI components.
-`Web3.js` for blockchain interaction
+- `Web3.js` for blockchain interaction.